adotticontra/odin-rock-paper-scissors/README.md

-# Rock, Paper, Scissor
+# Rock, Paper, Scissors

 An implementation of the classic game.

-This is part of the Odin Project foundamentals course.
+This is part of the Odin Project Foundations course.